madrury/the-rising-sea/the-rising-sea.md

 > A different image came to me a few weeks ago.
 The unknown thing to be known appeared to me as some stretch of earth or hard marl, resisting penetration...  the sea advances insensibly in silence, nothing seems to happen, nothing moves, the water is so far off you hardly hear it... yet it finally surrounds the resistant substance...

 To Grothendeck, problems are not best solved by strenuous effort, but by the gradual building of structure and theory.
-Eventually, the problem no longer resists, and it is only necessary to observe that there is no longer any problem remiaining at all.
+Eventually, the problem no longer resists, and it is only necessary to observe that there is no longer any problem remaining at all.

 His friend and student Pierre Deligne gives another angle: